Changes Announced on January 16, 2026

 Prebuilt proto compiler (protoc) for Bazel

-In an effort to speed up builds, Bazel 9 provides an option to skip re-compiling Protobuf tools and runtimes and use a pre-built protoc binary.
+In an effort to speed up builds, protobuf 33.4 offers an option to skip re-compiling Protobuf tools and runtimes and use a pre-built protoc binary, available to Bazel 7 and later.
 Using a pre-built protoc also avoids build failures from incompatible or non-hermetic C++ compilation toolchain installed on your machine.

 Reasons not to use the prebuilt compiler